johnzik/Scientific_Computing/Helmoholtz PDE inside an L-Shaped Domain/readme.md

 - This repository contains the solution of an **Ihomogenous Helmoholtz PDE inside an L-Shaped Domain** written in Julia.

-- The PDE is solved using various **numerical methods** as a project for the course "Advanced Scientific Calculation" at my university, Democritus University of Thrace.
+- The PDE is solved using various **numerical methods** as a project for the course "Advanced Scientific Calculations" at my university, Democritus University of Thrace.

 - The methods used are: